-The Education Pathway provides students with the opportunity to participate in a variety of authentic off-sit learning experiences such as Career Shadowing, Mentoring, Internship, and Extended Learning Experiences, Advisory Committees, Professional and Educational Facility Tours and Service-Learning Projects.
+The Education Pathway provides students with the opportunity to participate in a variety of authentic offsit learning experiences such as Career Shadowing, Mentoring, Internship, and Extended Learning Experiences, Advisory Committees, Professional and Educational Facility Tours and Service-Learning Projects.

-Students in this pathway will learn the basics of planning, managing, and providing education and training services, and related learning support services and preparing individuals for employment in career pathways that relate to families and human needs such as education, counseling and mental health services, family and community services, personal care, and consumer services.
+Students in this pathway will learn the basics of planning, managing, and providing education and training services.
+They will also learn related learning support services and how to prepare individuals for employment in career pathways that relate to families and human needs such as education, counseling and mental health services, family and community services, personal care, and consumer services.
 Careers may include (but are not limited to):

-- Behavior Therapist
+- ➤ Behavior Therapist

 - Business Owner

-- Camp Counselor
+- > Camp Counselor

-- Career and College Counselor
+- > Career and College Counselor

-- > Child, Family, or School Social Worker
+- ➤ Child, Family, or School Social Worker

-- Elementary or Secondary Teacher
+- ➤ Elementary or Secondary Teacher

-- High School Teacher
+- ➤ High School Teacher

-- Leisure Activities Counselor
+- ➤ Leisure Activities Counselor

 - Parent Educator

-- Personal or Home Care Aide
+- > Personal or Home Care Aide

 - Preschool Teacher

-- Recreation Worker
+- > Recreation Worker

-- School Counselor
+- > School Counselor

 - Social Services Worker

 - Sociologist

-- Special Education Teacher
+- > Special Education Teacher